 "Eric with Customers on a route scouting trip in Thailand.
 Make sure to join our newsletter as they are invite only"

-Second are the offroad benefits to a narrow profile.
+Second, are the offroad benefits of a narrow profile.

 Narrower profile tires have a narrower overall contact patch on the ground.
 Focusing the weight of your bike onto a smaller area allows its lugs to dig down more easily, which translates to better grip in mud, loose/loamy soil, and soft-over-hard terrain.